Dr. Allie Davis

 Choose Your Path

-Through research, developmental coaching, and public education, I help mothers and providers understand how the environment is shaping maternal mental health and how to support one another through our climate crisis.
+Through research, counseling, and public education, I help mothers, providers, and educators understand how the environment is shaping maternal mental health and how to support one another through our climate crisis.
+This work is part of a growing interdisciplinary effort to bring maternal experience into climate, mental health, and ecological discourse.
+It will continue to evolve through research, practice, and shared inquiry as this field takes shape.

-The Mother Tree Method™ is my approach to supporting maternal ecodistress (often called climate anxiety), guiding mothers through seven stages of reconnection with themselves as a part of—rather than apart from—the natural world.
-The method is hold the risks and protection this connection offers new mothers.
+The Mother Tree Method™ is my approach to supporting maternal ecodistress, often called climate anxiety.
+It guides mothers through seven stages of building secure attachment with the Earth, coming to know themselves as part of the natural world rather than separate from it.
+The method holds both the risks and the protective capacities this connection can bring during matrescence.

 Learn More